ni/nidaqmx-python/README.rst

 Virtual Channels in NI-DAQmx
 ----------------------------
-Virtual channels, or sometimes referred to generically as channels, are software entities that encapsulate the physical channel along with other channel specific information—range, terminal configuration, and custom scaling—that formats the data.
+Virtual channels, or sometimes referred to generically as channels, are software entities that encapsulate the physical channel along with other channel specific information (e.g.: range, terminal configuration, and custom scaling) that formats the data.
+A physical channel is a terminal or pin at which you can measure or generate an analog or digital signal.A single physical channel can include more than one terminal, as in the case of a differential analog input channel or a digital port of eight lines.
+Every physical channel on a device has a unique name (for instance, SC1Mod4/ai0, Dev2/ao5, and Dev6/ctr3) that follows the NI-DAQmx physical channel naming convention.
-Refer to the `NI-DAQmx Channel <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/chans.html>`_ for more information.
+Refer to `NI-DAQmx Channel <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/chans.html>`_ for more information.

-Example code to create a task to read data from an analog input channel:
+Example code that adds an analog input channel to a task, configures the range, and reads data.

 .. code-block:: python

   >>> import nidaqmx
   >>> with nidaqmx.Task() as task:
-  ...     ai_channel = task.ai_channels.add_ai_voltage_chan("Dev1/ai0")
-  ...     ai_channel.ai_min = -10.0
-  ...     ai_channel.ai_max = 10.0
+  ...     task.ai_channels.add_ai_voltage_chan("Dev1/ai0", min_val=-10.0, max_val=10.0)
   ...     task.read()
   ...
+  AIChannel(name=Dev1/ai0)
   -0.14954069643238624

-Example code to create a task to read data from two analog input channels:
+Example code that adds multiple analog input channels to a task, configures their range, and reads data.

 .. code-block:: python

   >>> import nidaqmx
   >>> with nidaqmx.Task() as task:
-  ...     ai_channel_1 = task.ai_channels.add_ai_voltage_chan("Dev1/ai0")
-  ...     ai_channel_2 = task.ai_channels.add_ai_voltage_chan("Dev1/ai1")
-  ...     ai_channel_1.ai_min = -5.0
-  ...     ai_channel_1.ai_max = 5.0
-  ...     ai_channel_2.ai_min = -10.0
-  ...     ai_channel_2.ai_max = 10.0
+  ...     task.ai_channels.add_ai_voltage_chan("Dev1/ai0", min_val=-5.0, max_val=5.0)
+  ...     task.ai_channels.add_ai_voltage_chan("Dev1/ai1", min_val=-10.0, max_val=10.0)
   ...     task.read()
   ...
+  AIChannel(name=Dev1/ai0)
+  AIChannel(name=Dev1/ai1)
   [-0.07477034821619312, 0.8642841883602405]

 Timing
 ------
-You can use software timing or hardware timing to control when a signal is generated.
-With hardware timing, a digital signal, such as a clock on your device, controls the rate of generation.
-With software timing, the rate at which the samples are generated is determined by the software and operating system instead of by the measurement device.
+You can use software timing or hardware timing to control when a signal is acquired or generated.
+With hardware timing, a digital signal, such as a clock on your device, controls the rate of acquisition or generation.
+With software timing, the rate at which the samples are acquired or generated is determined by the software and operating system instead of by the measurement device.
 A hardware clock can run much faster than a software loop.
 A hardware clock is also more accurate than a software loop.
-Refer to the `Timing, Hardware Versus Software <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/hardwresoftwretiming.html>`_ for more information.
+Refer to `Timing, Hardware Versus Software <https://www.ni.com/docs/en-US/bundle/ni-daqmx/page/hardwresoftwretiming.html>`_ for more information.

 Example code to acquire finite amount of data using hardware timing: